-Turtle class representative
+Turtle and Jellyfish class representative

 Having completed a BED Degree in Special Education in Derbyshire, I embarked on my career in a variety of Special Schools 27 years ago.
 During that time I have worked in 5 schools in Portsmouth and Hampshire working my way up from class teacher until achieving my dream of gaining Headship at Medina House School in September 2011.
 I was a governor in a Hampshire school when I held the role of Acting Head and when I joined Medina House School I was appointed to the I.E.B.
 (Interim Executive Board).
 I have now chosen to be a governor on our full governing body to ensure the best outcomes for our pupils, their families and staff.

 Our son joined the school in September 2015 and we have be impressed with the progress he has made; this is due to the fantastic teaching environment he is now in; an environment promoted by the caring and hard working team at Medina House School.
 I feel it is a great honour to be appointed as Parent Governor and I hope to be able to contribute to the schools continuing success.

 I am Island born and have lived and worked on the Island all my life; I have worked in Social Housing since 1998 and am currently employed by Southern Housing Group.

 “My daughter has been a pupil at Medina House School since September 2011.
 The school is very welcoming and has been the perfect environment for our daughter to learn and receive the support she needs.
 I have watched the school grow and improve, and it s a privilege to be appointed as an Associate Governor and to be part of the developing future of the school.

 I have a degree in Fine Art and have worked in a variety of different roles including NHS finance, as an estate agent and more recently, a support worker for adults with Autism and learning difficulties.
 I have also held a volunteer role supporting parents to come to terms with their child’s diagnosis.